nssafir/M.S.-Thesis/nathan_safir/main.rst

 architecture on more recent metric losses, albeit using a simpler training regimen.

-Lastly, though the paper does not discuss VAEs, it is worthwhile to note Andresini et al.’s (:cite:`ANDRESINI2021706`) combined approach to metric learning (specifically triplet loss) and autoencoders.
-For a dataset with two classes, two autoencoders are trained on only one class, so triplets can be formed using an anchor point sampled from the dataset, the reconstruction of the autoencoder for the positive class, and the autoencoder for the triplet of the negative class.
-The authors claim that this method, along with other benefits, do not suffer the convergence problems of many triplet loss DML architectures as the triplets are not randomly sampled.

 Deep Metric Learning (DML)
 ----------------------------
 Metric learning attempts to create representations for data by